- About Us

 Ali Yavar Jung National Institute of Speech and Hearing Disabilities (Divyangjan), AYJNISHD(D) was established on 9th August 1983.
 It is an autonomous organisation under the Department of Empowerment of Persons with Disabilities (Divyangjan), Government of India, New Delhi.
 The Institute is located at Bandra (West), Mumbai – 400 050.

-Regional Centres of the Institute have been established at Kolkata (1984), New Delhi (1986), Secundarabad (1986) and Bhubaneshwar (1986- in association with Government of Orissa).
-These are centres aimed at meeting the local and regional needs in terms of manpower development and services.
-Regional Centre at New Delhi has been shifted to Noida in 2015.and Regional centre at Bhubaneswar has been shifted to Janla in 2008.
+Regional Centres of the institute have been established in Kolkata (1984), New Delhi (1986), Secunderabad (1986) and Bhubaneshwar (1986- in association with the Government of Orissa).
+These are centres aimed at meeting local and regional needs in terms of manpower development and services.
+Regional Centre in New Delhi has been shifted to Noida in 2015 and the Regional Centre at Bhubaneswar has been shifted to Janla in 2008.

 The District Disability Rehabilitation Centre (DDRCs) under Gramin Punarvasan Yojana (GPY) a programme of the Ministry of Social Justice and Empowerment, Government of India was started in the year 2000.
 The objective of the programme is to provide total rehabilitation to persons with sensory (hearing and vision), physical and mental disabilities.

 Under this programme, 24 DDRCs were allotted to AYJNISHD(D).
-All the 24 DDRCs, on completion of successful establishment and running for three years, are handed over to State Governments/District Administration/NGO.
+All the 24 DDRCs, on completion of successful establishment and running for three years, are handed over to State Governments/District Administration/NGOs.

-Composite Regional Center (CRC), Bhopal is a service model initiated by the Ministry of Social Justice & Empowerment, Govt. of India, established on 14th August, 2000.
-The Center is functioning under the administrative control of AYJNISHD(D) since February, 2006.
-CRC at Ahmedabad, Gujarat was established on 16th Aug, 2011 and this CRC also functioning under the administrative control of AYJNISHD(D).
-CRC, Nagpur is under the administrative control of AYJNISHD(D) since 2020.
+Composite Regional Center (CRC), Bhopal is another service model, for providing services to persons with disabilities under one umbrella, initiated by the Ministry of Social Justice & Empowerment, Govt. of India, established on 14th August 2000.
+This Center is functioning under the administrative control of AYJNISHD(D) since February 2006.
+There is also CRC at Ahmedabad, Gujarat which was established on 16th August 2011.
+In Maharashtra, another CRC was set up at Nagpur in 2020.
+On 8th April 2023 CRC- Chhatarpur in Madhya Pradesh was inaugurated.
+All these CRCs function under the administrative control of AYJNISHD(D).

 To deal with the various aspects of rehabilitation of the Hearing Impaired, various undergraduate, post graduate and doctoral level programmes are being offered.